ashutoshbhadoria/articles/ObjectsAndPrototypes/ObjectsAndPrototypes.md

 ### Enumerable Attribute

-Whenever we want to list or print all the properties of an object we just throw in a good ol' `for...in` loop. y default, properties on an object are enumerable, meaning we can loop over them using a `for…in` loop.
+Whenever we want to list or print all the properties of an object we just throw in a good ol' `for...in` loop.
+By default, properties on an object are enumerable, meaning we can loop over them using a `for…in` loop.
 But we can change that.
 Let's set `enumerable` to `false` for the style property.

 ```js
 'use strict';